Carl Friedrich Meerwein

 Carl Friedrich Meerwein (2 August 1737 – 6 December 1810) was a German civil engineer and aviation pioneer.

 Meerwein was born in Leiselheim.
 He built flying devices with moving wings.
-According to the Encyclopædia Britannica he succeeded in flying with one of these devices, an ornithopter in 1781, at Giessen, Germany.
+According to the Encyclopædia Britannica he succeeded in flying with one of these devices, an ornithopter in 1781, at Giessen, Holy Roman Empire.
 Further attempts were less successful.
 There is a legend that he only survived one of his flights in 1784 because he hit exactly upon a dung pile.